H4ck3rKing/Ransomware-Research-Project/README.md

 ## Introduction

-This project aims to provide a detailed analysis and testing of a modern ransomware strain, CryptoLocker2024.
+This project aims to provide a detailed analysis and testing of a modern ransomware, one I have written myself.
 By documenting the entire process, from creation to testing, this project seeks to offer valuable insights into ransomware threats, their functionality, and potential mitigation strategies.
 This project is intended for educational and research purposes only and should not be used for malicious activities.

 ## Project Setup